 - Ask students to recall (again) what James, Jongwon, and Henry can and can't do.
 Write a list of their ideas on the board. - Go over the table for can meaning people are able to do something.
 Highlight the form: can + base form.
-Do the same for can't. - Go through the question form: Can + S + base verb can Can means able to do something.
-Can't means unable to do something.
-I can speak English.
+Do the same for can't. - Go through the guestion form: Can + S + base verb can can't Brief note Can means able to do something.
+Can't mea ns unable to do something.
+Questions beginning with can't are a l can speak English.
 She can run fast.
-Birds can fly.
-I can't speak He can't run People can't fast.
-In questions: Can + subject + verb +?
-Can you swim?
+Birds can fly. l can't speak He can't run People can't fast. little different from questions beginning with can .
+You can learn about these uestions: Can questions later in the Blueprint series Can you swim?
 Can Ther esa cook?
 Can he write well?